 Will I be able to decide the pose?

 Yes!
 You can bring props, outfits, and reference images to help communicate your desired photograph.
 We'll start the session with a consultation about what kind of look you'd like for your photo(s), its overall feeling, and composition.
-We aim for you to leave feeling satisfied and excited about the end result.

-When will I get my completed image?
+When will I get my finished plate and scan?

 For boudoir and nude photos, please contact me to make an appointment.